 Instructions to TGah Editor: Change the sentence below in P43L27 as follows:

-Within a frame (excluding Data frames containing QoS CF-Poll, PSMP frames, and frames that have the RDG/More PPDU subfield equal to 1, Short Beacon frames (#15,59,168), and frames transmitted by an S1G STA with the TXVECTOR parameter RESPONSE INDICATION equal to Long Response) transmitted under EDCA by a STA that initiates a TXOP, there are two classes of duration settings: single protection and multiple protection.
+Within a frame (excluding Data frames containing QoS CF-Poll, PSMP frames, and frames that have the RDG/More PPDU subfield equal to 1, S1G Beacon frames (#15,59,168), and frames transmitted by an S1G STA with the TXVECTOR parameter RESPONSE INDICATION equal to Long Response) transmitted under EDCA by a STA that initiates a TXOP, there are two classes of duration settings: single protection and multiple protection.

 Instructions to TGah Editor: Change the sentence below in P43L38 as follows:

-Short Beacon frames in S1G always use multiple protection(#15,59,168).
+S1G Beacon frames always use multiple protection(#15,59,168).
 Frames transmitted by an S1G STA with the TXVECTOR parameter RESPONSE INDICATION equal to Long Response always use multiple protection (#14/0038r1).

 8.3.3.2 Beacon frame format